 If you ever run into a problem with your benefits, always appeal.
 Appealing is always better than starting a new application.
 If you are still disabled, you should be able to get this sorted out if you are willing to be patient and persistent.
 There are at least two appeals you can do: the first time is called “reconsideration hearing” and the second is called “appeal hearing”.
 The biggest mistake people make is not appealing.
 Always appeal and keep appealing

-If you believe that Social Security is not correctly following a policy, please contact your congressperson.
+If you believe that Social Security or any other government agency is not correctly following a policy, please contact your congressperson.

 Sometimes Social Security accidentally gives someone too much money.
 Then they want some back!
 This is called overpayment.
 How To Respond When Social Security Tells You That You Owe Money Back